LaunchCodeEducation/skills-back-end-java/glossary/README.md

 **polymorphism**: An object-oriented mechanism that allows for objects of different types to be used in the same way.

 <aside class="aside-example" markdown="1">
-Polymorhism may be realized via inheritance.
+Polymorphism may be realized via inheritance.
 Supposed classes `Dog` and `Cat` each extend the class `Pet`.
 Then variables and properties of type `Pet` may be assigned instances of `Dog` and `Cat`.
 Note, however, that in this case we can only use the properties and methods of `Pet`, and not those that belong to `Dog` and `Cat` but not `Pet`.
 ```java
 Pet jack = new Dog("Jack");
 Pet suki = new Cat("Suki");